eigerco/pallet-move/doc/stdlib-doc.md

 These functions don’t have a regular function body specified in Move source files like normal functions have, but instead, their implementation is integrated within the MoveVM itself.
 Native functions are only allowed in standard libraries, as updating them requires updating the MoveVM source code itself.

-## Updates containing Move source code
+## Updates adding new Move source code modules

 Adding new modules to the standard library is pretty simple.
 Add a module in the wanted repository and then build it as a bundle with `smove bundle` and also generate doc files with `smove docgen`.